 Some new years call for extreme measures, others for a simple re-inspection and an amping up of mindful daily habits.
-We’ve all been through a lot in 2016 and, this year, our New Year’s plans have to do more with upgrading the good we’re doing now than completely interuppting what we were up to last year.
+We’ve all been through a lot this year, so our New Year’s plans have to do more with upgrading the good we’re doing now than completely interrupting what we were up to last year.

 Get hydrated.
 One thing we hear from trusted health pros a lot is just how chronically dehydrated so many people are without even knowing it.
 Chronic dehydration is at the root of so many health issues, not to mention fatigue and a general sense of, dare we say, malaise.
 Build hydration into your daily routine.
 The most crucial glass is the one you drink when you first wake up.
 Make a habit of one or two glasses of water upon rising to start your day on the right foot, instantly stave off AM cravings and get your body going in the morning.